-From a do-it-yourself tool to a custom-designed product, the price of a website will vary widely.
 How will the site be used?
-Who will likely visit?
-Will it be a membership-based site?
-Can the operator perform optimization and maintenance, or will a vendor need to get paid for those functions?
+Are you selling online?
+How diverse are your markets and visitors?
+Will it be membership-based?
+Can the operator perform maintenance, or will a vendor need to be paid for those functions?
 And so on.

 1) The Marketing Expert: Follow The Rule of Four